namig/node-test-task/README.md

 - `cd client`
 - `npm install`

+### Run dev mode

+`npm run dev`

 ### In order to use cli command (car) directly from the terminal install it globally

 - `npm install -g .`

-### Run dev mode

-`npm run dev`

-Now you can use the cli command `car` from the terminal
+Now you can use the cli command `car` from the terminal or run manually `node ./dist/index.js` If you get error with permissions `permission denied: car` try to run `chmod +x ./dist/index.js`

 ### Commands